Zoetrope Workshop

 Check out several final presentations, so called The Spinning Animation Show, on Vimeo.

-Report by the Hessian Broadcast TV
+Report by the Hessian Broadcast TV about a workshop at the city museum of Kassel (in German)

-Get more information about my next Zoetrope Workshop Kassel or take a look at my upcoming events.
+Take a look at my upcoming events.

 Workshops in other Animation Techniques